tunneln/ascii-invaders/README.md

 You have 3 lives and each enemyship has 2 lives

-Also note that the barracks only give partial protection There is a percent chance for them to protect you
+Also note that the barracks only give partial protection.
+There is a percent chance for them to protect you